We all love a game with a gorgeous art style, right?

 What is 2D art?

 2D art exists on a two-dimensional plane.
-Everything from the masterpieces that populate our museums and galleries to the drunken scribbles on pub toilet walls can be considered 2D art.
+The definition of 2D art covers everything from the masterpieces that populate our museums and galleries to the drunken scribbles on pub toilet walls.

 The idea of 2D games having their own distinctive art styles was laughable before 1985.
 In most Atari 2600 games, you'd be lucky if you could work out what was happening half the time.